Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 The first step is to retrieve the policy we are concerned about.

-If we are working on Compliance Policies, then in Graph Explorer, we can get all the compliance policies with the GET call below.
+If we are working on Compliance Policies, we can get all the compliance policies in Graph Explorer with the GET call below.

 https://graph.microsoft.com/beta/deviceManagement/deviceCompliancePolicies

-Intune Policy Assignment Classification - Getting policy using Graph Explorer
+Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell - Fig.3

 Graph Explorer is a handy browser-based tool to run your Graph calls, but it does not support commands in batch.
 It is a single-line command executor.
 We love to use PS to connect to Graph and use its scripting abilities to execute a series of commands constructed with logic to achieve the goal as required.

 The above Graph Explorer call returns all the configured compliance policy details in the response.
-But there is no way to store it in a variable and use it programmatically for later use.
+However, this information cannot be stored in a variable and used programmatically later.

-So let’s come back to our PS session, which is connected to Graph services.
-The same is achieved here utilizing the below function implemented in MSGraphFunctions module.
+So, let’s return to our PS session connected to Graph services.
+We achieve this by utilizing the function below implemented in the MSGraphFunctions module.

 $deviceCompliancePolicies = Get-GraphDeviceCompliancePolicy

-Within the function, it is essentially the same Graph GET call to the URI mentioned above, and all the policy details as returned are being stored to the variable.
+Within the function, it is essentially the same Graph GET call to the URI mentioned above, and all the policy details as returned are stored in the variable.

 Checking the assignment for an individual policy

-In Graph Explorer, if we need to check the assignment of a policy, we would first require to access the particular policy using the policy GUID and then check its assignment.
+In Graph Explorer, if we need to check a policy’s assignment, we first need to access the particular policy using its GUID and then check its assignment.

 This is essentially a GET Graph call to the below URI.